vienton/cs340-project/README.md

 # cs340-project

 This is the portfolio assignment for CS340.
+It is a website where visitors can schedule reservations for any of the U.S. National Parks.

-Run the app (from inside the root folder): `node app.js`
+It was built with Node.js, Bootstrap, and MariaDB.